Godavari Water Disputes Tribunal: Detailed information

-This agreement together with its annexures was filed before the GWDT on 12 July 1976.
-This good gesture expressing voluntary cooperation on the part of the disputing states made further job of GWDT less difficult.
-The states of Orissa, Chhattisgarh could not achieve concurrence with Andhra Pradesh on Polavaram dam FRL/ MWL, spill way design capacity and flood gates operation schedule during flood season.
-GWDT has adjudicated this issue and its decision is given in clause-VI of its final order (page 25 of final GWDT report).
-The rest of the final order deals with definition of ‘water uses’ (clauses –I & II), ‘water use measurement’ (clause –III A & B), ‘water use and losses accounting in a water year from the storage in a reservoir’ (clause –III C), ‘export of Godavari waters to other river basins’ (clause -IV), ‘agreements related to the Godavari river’ (clause -V), ‘Godavari waters’ (clause –VIII b) etc. to interpret and implement the various agreements between the states.
+This agreement, together with its annexures, was filed before the GWDT on 12 July 1976.
+The voluntary cooperation shown by the disputing states through this gesture made the process easier for the Tribunal.
+However, the states of Odisha and Chhattisgarh were unable to reach an agreement with Andhra Pradesh on various aspects related to the Polavaram dam, such as Full Reservoir Level (FRL)/Maximum Water Level (MWL), spillway design capacity, and flood gates operation schedule during the flood season.
+The GWDT adjudicated on this issue, and its decision can be found in clause VI of its final order (page 25 of the final GWDT report).

+The remaining sections of the final order address the definition of 'water uses' (clauses I & II), 'water use measurement' (clause III A & B), 'water use and losses accounting in a water year from the storage in a reservoir' (clause III C), 'export of Godavari waters to other river basins' (clause IV), 'agreements related to the Godavari river' (clause V), 'Godavari waters' (clause VIII b), and other relevant aspects to interpret and implement the various agreements between the states.

-The final report of the GWDT was furnished to GoI on 7 July 1980 for Government approval and notification.
-GoI accepted the GWDT verdict and made it binding on the river basin states in the year 1980.
-The agreements arrived between the riparian states at sub basin level, are vetted by all the riparian states of the entire Godavari basin and no state can back out of the total tribunal award.
-The tribunal award is applicable in totality to all riparian states and it is not possible by not cooperating construction of an agreed/identified interstate project on any ground by a riparian state.
+The final report of the GWDT was submitted to the Government of India on 7 July 1980 for approval and notification.
+The Government of India accepted the verdict of the GWDT and made it legally binding on the river basin states in 1980.
+The agreements reached between the riparian states at the sub-basin level are reviewed and approved by all riparian states within the entire Godavari basin.
+Once the tribunal award is accepted, no state can withdraw from the total tribunal award.

+The tribunal award applies in full to all riparian states, and no state can obstruct the construction of an agreed-upon or identified interstate project on any grounds by refusing to cooperate.

 Water allocations

-The water used under the existing / completed major, medium & minor irrigation projects up to 6/10/1975 is protected in all the states.
-The water use sanctioned / cleared up to 6/10/1975 for the major, medium & minor irrigation projects is also protected in all the states.
+The water used under the existing / completed major, medium & minor irrigation projects up to 6 October 1975 is protected in all the states.
+The water use sanctioned / cleared up to 6 October 1975 for the major, medium & minor irrigation projects is also protected in all the states.
 The river basin is mainly bifurcated into following broad areas to share river water: